craftercms/docs/source/developers/draft.md

 </div>
 ```

-You can vary exactly where to add this additional element exactly to suit your needs — or those of the libraries and frameworks that you use to develop your application.
-The important aspects are that each field is represented by an element on the page/app and that the hierarchy of the fields is followed by the hierarchy of your markup (i.e. the component element is the parent of the repeat group element which is a parent of the repeat group items which are parents of the repeat group item fields).
-For example, you could move the additional div to be the top wrapper — and hence represent the component instead of the repeat group.
-Naturally, then the repeat group would be represented by the div with the carousel class.
+You can vary exactly where to add this additional element to suit your needs — or those of the libraries
+and frameworks that you use to develop your applications.
+The important aspects are that each field is
+represented by an element on the page/app and that the hierarchy of the fields is followed by the
+hierarchy of your markup (i.e. the component element is the parent of the repeat group element
+which is a parent of the repeat group items which are parents of the repeat group item fields).
+For example, you could move the additional div to be the top wrapper — and hence represent the component
+instead of the repeat group.
+Naturally, then the repeat group would be represented by the div with the
+carousel class.

 ```html
 <div><!-- Component (Carousel) -->